gustavonp/roo-recipes/content/recipe/chicken-supreme.md

 8. Remove from oven and transfer the chicken to a plate to rest.

-> The secret is quickly searing the chicken breast before transferring it to the oven.
+<blockquote class="with-roo">The secret is quickly searing the chicken breast before transferring it to the oven.
 So it gets a nice brown colour on the outside and is still moist on the inside.
 I also highly recommend using the fat and juice left on the skillet to sauté some onions or vegetables, don't simply wash it off.
-All the flavour of the meat is there!
+All the flavour of the meat is there!</blockquote>